MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/client-management/new-cmg-creation-fails-after-sign-in-configuration-manager.md

 To fix this issue, use one of the following methods:

-- If you are running Configuration Manager version 2207, install the [hotfix rollup (KB15152495)](/mem/configmgr/hotfix/2207/15152495).
+- If you're running Configuration Manager version 2207, install the [hotfix rollup (KB15152495)](/mem/configmgr/hotfix/2207/15152495).

     > [!NOTE]
     > To get the hotfix, go to the **Administration** workspace, select the **Updates and Servicing** node, and then select **Check for updates** in the ribbon.

-- If you are running Configuration Manager version 2203, install the [limited release hotfix](https://configmgrbits.azureedge.net/qfe/2203/KB15986968_9078.1030/CM2203-KB15986968.ConfigMgr.Update.exe) to address this issue.
+- If you're running Configuration Manager version 2203, install the [limited release hotfix](https://configmgrbits.azureedge.net/qfe/2203/KB15986968_9078.1030/CM2203-KB15986968.ConfigMgr.Update.exe) to address this issue.

     Prerequisite: To install the hotfix, you must have the [hotfix rollup KB14244456](/mem/configmgr/hotfix/2203/14244456) installed.

-- If you are running Configuration Manager version 2111, install the [limited release hotfix](https://configmgrbits.azureedge.net/qfe/2111/KB15986968_9068.1033/CM2111-KB15986968.ConfigMgr.Update.exe) to address this issue.
+- If you're running Configuration Manager version 2111, install the [limited release hotfix](https://configmgrbits.azureedge.net/qfe/2111/KB15986968_9068.1033/CM2111-KB15986968.ConfigMgr.Update.exe) to address this issue.

     Prerequisite: To install the hotfix, you must have the [hotfix rollup KB12896009](/mem/configmgr/hotfix/2111/12896009) installed.